noaeker/bootstrap_repo/README.md

 3. After running the simulaions and tree-searches, we extract features from the inferred ML trees, in the 'simulation_edit' folder.
 4. Finally, we use the extracted features to predict branch support values, as implemented in the 'ML_pipeline' folder.

 The trained models and the empirical trees and MSAs used for training can be downloaded from Figshare DOI 10.6084/m9.figshare.25050554.

 The "predict_branch_supports.py" file in the "user_code" directory contains a user-friendly code designed for utilizing our model to predict branch supports.
 Input:
---working_dir
+working_dir
---mle_tree_path, path of maximum likelihood tree --all_mles_tree_path, path of a set of obtained maximum likelihood tree (such as the files obtained by RAxML-NG) --msa_path, path of the multiple sequence alignemnt --model, DNA subtitution model used in tree-search --trained_ML_model_path, path of the trained ML model
+1.mle_tree_path, path of maximum likelihood tree
+--all_mles_tree_path, path of a set of obtained maximum likelihood tree (such as the files obtained by RAxML-NG)
+--msa_path, path of the multiple sequence alignemnt --model, DNA subtitution model used in tree-search --trained_ML_model_path, path of the trained ML model